 - Assistant for Academic Affairs sends the approved appointment information to the personnel specialist in the College’s Human Resources department.

 - HR will contact applicant to submit the U of M Human Resources Information form.

 - HR will contact applicant to provide proof of highest degree (copy of diploma or letter from granting institution) if not a U of M College of Pharmacy graduate.

 - The personnel specialist enters the new clinical faculty information into the University system.

 - A letter from the dean of the College of Pharmacy and a certificate is mailed to the preceptor.

 - The preceptor needs to call 612-301-4357 (University Helpline) to activate the account and receive a password.

 - An email account and email address is assigned through the University and the preceptor must remain active in order to keep the account.

-- The preceptor will have access to the Biomedical Library and UPerks benefits (at the bottom of the page).
+- The preceptor will have access to the Biomedical Library.

 The list of active preceptors is reviewed annually.